About Spark SQL¶

 WITH clause¶

-The WITH clause defines a common table expression (CTE).
+The WITH clause defines a common table expression (CTE), also referred to as a “window function”.

 A window function is often used to group subsets of data prior to running a query.
 A window function should always include the OVER and PARTITION BY clauses to optimize the performance of your query.